-3 Ways to Experience Maui's Magic Without the Crowds
+3 Ways to Experience Maui's Magic Without the Crowds (Video)

 Often considered the ultimate destination in the Hawaiian Islands, Maui, with its abundant nature, vibrant culture, and rich history full of sugarcane and cowboys, has earned top marks from Travel + Leisure readers eight years in a row.

 Though island visitors tend to make a beeline toward Lahaina and the sprawling hotels of Kaanapali, Maui’s less-trodden outposts reveal faces of the Valley Isle many travelers rarely see.
 Heading inland delivers a taste of authentic Maui flavor — literally.
 The pastoral slopes of Haleakala, the island’s 10,023-foot shield volcano, nurture abundance in the form of lavender, goat cheese, craft spirits, honey, wine, and, of course, Maui’s famed cattle.
 Meanwhile, the windswept east coast and the sunny southern shore offer their own unique brands of allure.

 Here are three ways to delve into some hidden Maui magic.

 Funky Paia on Maui’s north shore was a thriving plantation hub during king sugar’s heyday, but the industry’s decline hobbled the local economy.
 Windsurfers breathed new life into town in the late '70s when the epic trade winds and winter swells at Hookipa Beach began attracting hordes of big wave seekers.
 These days, surf shops and cafés mingle with hip boutiques and galleries in this bohemian beach town.